nabijaczleweli/tackup/README.md

 If you can't download addons from AMO, you can get an `.xpi` from the [releases page](https://github.com/nabijaczleweli/tackup/releases) and install it
   (how to do *that* depends on your browser; in Firefox, a drag&drop onto `about:addons` is sufficient, or even just the fact that the filename ends with `.xpi` might be
-  (be warned, though: you might need to disable signature verification))
+  (be warned, though: you might need to disable signature verification)).

 For development purposes point `about:debugging`'s temporary add-on at the repo clone.